 And then it can also mean joy, or jubilee.
 So, it runs the gamut from the shouting of alarm to the shouting of joy.

 However, this shout of the shofar is most often with the noise of war.
-From what I have read, having never been a war myself, obviously, the noise of war is significant.
+From what I have read, having never been in a war myself, obviously, the noise of war is significant.
 Even back in these times, people were shouting, there was ringing of weaponry; today, of course, many kinds of explosives, or gunfire are going to make a lot of noise.
 But, in this time, the noise of war was made by men shouting, by arms (weapons) clashing, by horses neighing, by orders being given, by just the sheer exertion of men against other men.

-I have read accounts of our civil war of when the fighting stopped how the silence was so overwhelming afterwards because the noise of the battle had been so great.
+I have read accounts of our Civil War of when the fighting stopped how the silence was so overwhelming afterwards because the noise of the battle had been so great.

 We will read Numbers 10 and pursue this idea of the trumpet a little bit.
 The first third of this chapter talks about the two silver trumpets that God had Moses make, and their uses.
 We are just going to read verses 9 and 10 because the first several verses of this section talk about the use of the trumpet in the movement of the children of Israel in the wilderness.
 So, it does not have as much significance to us right now as these two verses.

-Numbers 10:9-10 When you go to war in your land against the enemy who oppresses you, then you shall sound an alarm with the trumpets, and you will be remembered before the LORD your God, and you will be saved from your enemies [That is interesting that God remembers, too, when He hears the sound of a trumpet].
+Numbers 10:9-10 When you go to war in your land against the enemy who oppresses you, then you shall sound an alarm with the trumpets, and you will be remembered before the LORD your God, and you will be saved from your enemies.
+[That is interesting that God remembers, too, when He hears the sound of a trumpet.]
 Also in the day of your gladness, in your appointed feasts, and at the beginning of your months, you shall blow the trumpets over your burnt offerings and over the sacrifices of your peace offerings; and they shall be a memorial for you before your God: I am the LORD your God.

 Like I said, these are the two silver trumpets that God had Moses make.
 But, the shofar—a ram's horn—was used in a very similar way.
 It was often what was blown to call people to war.
 It has—depending on the size of the horn, of course—a grating, enervating sound compared to a silver (man-made) trumpet.
 We think of silver trumpets being played by professional musicians where they have a nice tone to them.
 They are musical.
 But, the ram's horn has this grating, foghorn type sound.

 If you know anything about sound, this low, bass sound can travel a long distance—longer than a treble sound, or a higher pitch.
 It gets to your gut.
-It makes you sit up and take notice, whereas a nicer, higher pitch will please you, unless it screeches.
+It makes you sit up and take notice, whereas a nicer, higher pitch will please you, unless it is screeching.
 But this sound of a shofar is visceral.
 It makes you sit up, take notice, look that way, and try to figure out what is going on.

 These uses here in Numbers 10:9-10 all have to do with the Day of Trumpets in one way or another: The sound to war; it is a day of gladness—it is a Feast Day as it says in the next one, "In your appointed Feasts," (this is definitely an appointed Feast), and it is also the beginning of a month.
 And so, the sound of the Trumpet, or the use of a trumpet is very appropriate to this particular day.